| Mexico:

 fun vacation detour.
 Or watching a boxing match, for

+that matter.
 We tried not to begrudge a cultural

 institution entrenched with such needless cruelty--a